 Good-quality detailing around doors and windows will minimise draughts and heat loss.
-Argon-filled double-glazing with a ‘low-e’ coating is the most efficient, and timber frames have a much lower environmental impact than uPVC or aluminium.
+Argon-filled double-glazing with a ‘low-e’ coating is the most efficient type of pane.
+Timber framed windows have a much lower environmental impact than those using uPVC or aluminium.

 In our mild climate, it is usually appropriate to have some form of passive ventilation, with warm air rising through the building, and replacement fresh air coming ideally through a ‘buffer’ space, such as a south-facing conservatory.

 Underfloor heating gives a comfortable, even heat and is also efficient – running at about 35°C, rather than the 60 to 70°C of conventional radiators.

 A low-energy house can meet some heating needs and create a pleasant living space with ‘passive solar’ design methods.
 These make the best use of available sunlight, by careful orientation of windows and doors.